dmeekabc/tagaProducts/README.md

 # tagaPaige

-This remains the active public repository as of 29 Apr 2019.
+This remains the active public repository as of January 2020.

 Also, if you have docker installed, run the following to get the TAGA Docker Image: